tanzeel201/AI-File-Analysis-Agent/README.md

 - Keep `.env` out of version control (already handled by `.gitignore`).
 - Be careful uploading sensitive files (medical, financial, or confidential documents) — review your data-handling and retention needs before processing sensitive data with any third-party API.

-## License

-MIT — feel free to use and adapt this project.